 We recently described what the future of portable ultrasound machines would be.
 At-home fetal dopplers are simple devices that can be used both by expecting mums or pet lovers to listen and record fetal heartbeats.
-As stated by numerous medical authorities, including the FDA and the British NHS, it is imperative to remember that qualified medical professionals the only ones properly qualified to perform doppler analyses and diagnose them.
-So what are the pros of cons of listening to fetal heartbeats at home?
+However, as stated by numerous medical authorities, including the FDA and the British NHS, it is imperative to remember that qualified medical professionals the only ones properly qualified to perform doppler analyses and diagnose them.
+So what are the pros of cons of listening to fetal heartbeats?
 Are they safe, and do you really need one?

 What is a fetal doppler?